adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1617272056/v5/ace-logger-output.png)

-All of the logger methods also receives an optional value for the log message `prefix` and `suffix`.
+All logger methods also receive an optional value for the log message `prefix` and `suffix`.

 ```ts
 this.logger.info('hello world', 'prefix', 'suffix')
 ```

 ### Actions
-Along with the standard log messages, you can also display log messages for a certain action.
-For example: An action to create the file can use the following code to show its status.
+Along with the standard log messages, you can also display log messages for a specific action.
+For example, An action to create the file can use the following code to show its status.

 :::note

-The logger actions are used to only display the UI.
+The logger actions are used only to display the UI.
 You still have to perform the action yourself.

 :::